danheavern/root-code-challenge/README.md

 For this project I decided to use TDD; writing function definitions first, writing test cases second, and then implementing the functions to pass the tests.
 This development model cuts down on many simple mistakes, and writing tests first ensures that you consider the problem before writing any code.

 For the tests themselves, I made sure to consider normal cases and boundary cases, e.g. the function isValid is tested against a normal speed, 60mph, speeds near our boundaries, 4.999mph, 5mph, 100mph, 100.001mph, and far outside our boundaries, -60mph, 999999mph.

+If this example was extended, I would seperate the Trip and Driver class tests into seperate test files, but for simplicity, I left the class functions together in models.test.ts and the tests for the functions in our main script in index.test.ts.
+This brings up the point of organization, which could also be improved by seperating areas of concern into their own classes/files.
+For simplicity, I limited the scope to one file for the script and another for the object classes (index.ts and models.ts).

 ## A Note on Performance and Sorting